campbelljc/gym_nethack/README.md

 ## TODO

-[ ] Check if records are being saved properly in level environment.
+- [ ] Check if records are being saved properly in level environment.

-[ ] Add the occupancy map algorithm for detecting secret areas as described in paper (have to refactor it).
+- [ ] Update keras-rl branch to current version.

-[ ] Update keras-rl branch to current version.
+- [ ] Add policy name to save directory name.

-[ ] Add policy name to save directory name.
+- [ ] Document how to run multiple NH processes in parallel.

-[ ] Document how to run multiple NH processes in parallel.
+- [ ] Specify learning agent class in config file.

 ## Changes to NetHack